Professor of English Education and American Literature

 I am Professor of English Education and American Literature in the Department of English Language and Literature as well as Affiliate Faculty in the Department of Women's and Gender Studies.
 From 2020-2022, I served as Associate Dean of The Honors College at Eastern Michigan University.
 In January 2024, I began my term as Co-Editor of JNT: The Journal of Narrative Theory.

 My scholarly and teaching interests frequently overlap, focusing on English teacher education, literature pedagogy, local literature, American women writers, and multi-modalities in literacy education.
-In Fall 2023, I pursued some of those intersections through a Faculty Research Fellowship for the project, “Micro-Financing Cultural Capital: Re-Serializing fin-de-siècle American Women Writers for 21st Century Contexts.”
+In Fall 2025, I will be on sabbatical to pursued some of those intersections for the book project, Narrative Dis/appearing Acts and Interpretive Dis/closures in Kate Chopin’s Fiction.

 A past co-director of the National Writing Project site at Eastern Michigan (EMWP), I have been involved with local and national teacher research networks for close to 20 years, most recently to support site-based teacher research and teacher inquiry groups in southeast Michigan.